 Say no to one obligation that drains you

-Say yes to one opportunity that excites you
+Say yes to an opportunity that excites you

 Start a tiny practice of daily intention